 Dispositions in the above table include sales, losses recognized in anticipation of dispositions and other transactions such as calls and prepayments.
-We may sell securities during the period in which fair value has declined below amortized cost for fixed income securities or cost for equity securities.
-In certain situations new factors such as negative developments, subsequent credit deterioration, relative value opportunities, market liquidity concerns and portfolio reallocations can subsequently change our previous intent to continue holding a security.
+We may sell impaired fixed income or equity securities that were in an unrealized loss position at the previous reporting date in situations where new factors such as negative developments, subsequent credit deterioration, changing liquidity needs, and newly identified market opportunities cause a change in our previous intent to hold a security to recovery or maturity.